Transvelo/docs/gitbook/electro/setup/recommended_products_cards_carousel.md

 # Recommended Products Cards Carousel

 1. Navigate to Static Content > Add New.
-2. Give it a title, lets say "Recommended Products Cards Carousel" item.
+2. Give it a title, lets say "**Recommended Products Cards Carousel**" item.
 The title is not used anywhere in displaying the menu.
 3. Click on Backend Editor.
 It will display Visual Composer Backend Editor.
 We will use this back end editor to build our Recommended Products Cards Carousel.
-4. Recommended Products Cards Carousel has 1 row with one column.
+4. **Recommended Products Cards Carousel** has 1 row with one column.

 ## Row 1